-Summary: Written and published June ’17; the Christian disciple does not promote himself, nor look for status or promotion.
+Summary: This article was written and published June ’17.
+The Christian disciple does not promote himself, nor look for status or promotion.
 If we truly follow Christ, we are content to take the last place and the lowest position, becoming a servant of all.
 Jesus perfectly did this in obedience to God’s will; if we follow Him, we follow His example.
 Christ’s love in us and humility allow us to be content with the role of a servant in a world which has, in general, completely opposite motives and passions.
 However, the Christian disciple is not of this world (John 15:17-19).

 Luke 9:46-48 (NKJV)

 “Then a dispute arose among them as to which of them would be greatest.
 And Jesus, perceiving their thought of their heart, took a little child and set him by Him, and said to them, “Whoever receives this little child in My name receives Me; and whoever receives Me receives Him who sent Me.
 For he who is least among you all will be great.”